“Health Psychology is naturally in alignment with a plant-based diet – There is no room for the anti-vaccination movement”

 - You can also provide feedback about content you would like included in future episodes and articles.

-- A vegan lifestyle is not congruent with the anti-vaccination movement
+- A plant-based and/or vegan lifestyle is not congruent with the anti-vaccination movement

 - I made some anti-vaccination folks mad at me on twitter this week.